sorefoot/clus-devwks-2019/README.md

 Log into the dCloud envionrment https://expo.ciscodcloud.com/abp4h735zw4f1gl6kp5aaxa9u
 ___
-# Scenario 0 Prepare your environment
+# Section 0 Prepare your environment

 *We've already created this for you if everything works right.
 Please verify that the correct user and access role are applied in your environment.
 You'll need to create a user